-Balance sheet data: Cash and cash equivalents \$ 1,627 \$ 4,322 \$ 3,398 \$ 3,891 \$ 3,358 \$ 4,440 Rental equipment, net 147,228 195,701 317,076 261,154 243,630 296,237 Goodwill, net 3,454 3,204 8,572 8,572 8,572 8,572 Deferred financing costs 12,612 11,235 10,251 8,634 Total assets 245,961 287,129 476,119 409,393 408,669 494,956 Total debt (8) 206,597 196,332 330,139 292,042 299,392 324,501 Total members' equity (deficit) (15,902) 29,899 26,488 (19,563) (33,300) (19,830)
+Balance sheet data: Cash and cash equivalents \$ 1,627 \$ 4,322 \$ 3,398 \$ 3,891 \$ 3,358 \$ 6,124 Rental equipment, net 147,228 195,701 317,076 261,154 243,630 271,004 Goodwill, net 3,454 3,204 8,572 8,572 8,572 8,572 Deferred financing costs 12,612 11,235 10,251 9,161 Total assets 245,961 287,129 476,119 409,393 408,669 451,089 Total debt (8) 206,597 196,332 330,139 292,042 299,392 319,571 Total members' equity (deficit) (15,902) 29,899 26,488 (19,563) (33,300) (28,055)

 - (1) H&E LLC is the result of the merger on June 17, 2002 of ICM and Head & Engquist with and into Gulf Wide.
-Accordingly, the historical statement of operations data for H&E LLC for the year ended December 31, 2002 reflects the results of operations of Head & Engquist from January 1, 2002 until the date of the merger and includes ICM's results of operations from the date of the merger through December 31, 2002. - (2) See note 18 of the 2004 annual consolidated financial statements of H&E LLC included elsewhere in this prospectus discussing business segment information. - (3) Interest expense is comprised of cash-pay interest (interest recorded on debt and other obligations requiring periodic cash payments) and non-cash pay interest. - (4) Net income (loss) per common unit is based on 100 units of H&E LLC owned by H&E Holdings since June 17, 2002.
-The net income (loss) per common unit in 2002 only accounts for the period following the Gulf Wide transaction on June 17, 2002.
-The periods prior to the Gulf Wide transaction are not meaningful because of the substantial changes to our capital structure resulting form such transaction.
-Due to the Reorganization Transactions, net income (loss) per common unit does not relate to the shares of common stock being offered by us in this prospectus. - We define EBITDA as net income (loss) from continuing operations before interest expense, income taxes, and depreciation and amortization.
+Accordingly, the historical statement of operations data for H&E LLC for the year ended December 31, 2002 reflects the results of operations of Head & Engquist from January 1, 2002 until the date of the merger and includes ICM's results of operations from the date of the merger through December 31, 2002. - (2) See note 18 of the 2004 annual consolidated financial statements of H&E LLC included elsewhere in this prospectus discussing business segment information. - (3) Interest expense is comprised of cash-pay interest (interest recorded on debt and other obligations requiring periodic cash payments) and non-cash pay interest. - (4) In calculating shares of our common stock outstanding, we give retroactive effect to the completion of the Reorganization Transactions.
+See "Related Party Transactions-Reorganization Transactions." - (5) We define EBITDA as net income (loss) from continuing operations before interest expense, income taxes, and depreciation and amortization.
 We define Adjusted EBITDA as EBITDA as adjusted for the loss from litigation that was recorded in 2003.
-We use EBITDA and Adjusted EBITDA in our business operations to, among other things, evaluate the performance of our business, develop budgets and measure our performance against those budgets.
+We use EBITDA and Adjusted EBITDA in our business operations to, among other things, evaluate the performance of our operating segments, develop budgets and measure our performance against those budgets.
 We also believe that analysts and investors use EBITDA and Adjusted EBITDA as supplemental measures to evaluate a company's overall operating performance.
-However, EBITDA and Adjusted EBITDA have material limitations as analytical tools and you should not consider these in isolation, or as a substitute for analysis of our results as reported under GAAP.
-We find them as useful tools to assist us in evaluating performance because they eliminate items related to capital structure, taxes and non-cash charges.
-The items that we have eliminated in determining EBITDA and Adjusted EBITDA are interest expense, income taxes, depreciation of fixed assets (which includes rental equipment and property and equipment) and amortization of intangible assets and, in the case of Adjusted EBITDA, the loss from litigation.
-However, some of these eliminated items are significant to our business.
-For example, (i) interest expense is a necessary element of our costs and ability to generate revenue because related to our outstanding indebtedness; (ii) payment of income taxes is a necessary element of our costs; and (iii) depreciation is a necessary element of our costs and ability to generate revenue because rental equipment is the single largest component of our total assets and we recognize a significant amount of depreciation expense over the estimated useful life of this equipment.
-Any measure that eliminates components of our capital structure and costs associated with carrying significant amounts of fixed assets on our balance sheet has material limitations as a performance measure.
-In light of the fo
+We find it a useful tool to assist us in evaluating performance because it eliminates items related to capital structure, taxes and other non-cash charges.
+However, EBITDA and Adjusted EBITDA, which do not represent operating income or net cash provided by operating activities as those items are defined by GAAP, should not be considered by prospective purchasers of securities to be an alternative to operating income or cash flow from operations or indicative of whether cash flows will be sufficient to fund our future cash requirements.
+EBITDA and Adjusted EBITDA and Adjusted EBITDA are not complete net cash flow measures or measures of liquidity because EBITDA and Adjusted EBITDA are two potential indicators of an entity's ability to fund these cash requirements.
+EBITDA and Adjusted EBITDA also are not measures of profitability because they do not include costs and expenses for depreciation and amortization, interest and related expenses and income taxes.
+Also, because EBITDA and Adjusted EBITDA are not calculated in the same manner by all companies, they may not be comparable to other similarly titled measures used by other companies.